Stop Using Manual Redirects for Expo Router Authentication, Use Protected Stack Instead

-Managing authentication and conditional redirects in Expo Router was traditionally a task that required layouts with manual redirects.
-With the arrival of Stack.Protected in SDK 53, Expo offers us a more elegant and declarative approach.
+Managing authentication and conditional redirects in Expo Router traditionally required layouts with manual redirects.
+With Stack.Protected arriving in SDK 53, Expo now offers a more elegant and declarative approach.

 Reminder: How Expo Router Registers Routes